AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

    }
 ```

 1. Configure your Apache server to point to the new subdirectory.
 Deployment configurations can vary widely.
-Here’s an example server configuration:
+Here's an example server configuration:

 ```xml
    <VirtualHost *:80>